 - The first option, Only Owners and Co-owners can send collaborator invites, restricts people who have lower-level access on the folder from being able to share it with more people.
 If you're concerned about the security of the folder, this is a good measure, because it allows you to limit exactly who does and doesn't get to add more people to the folder.

 - The second option, Restrict collaboration to within Emerson College, restricts anyone from being able to invite external collaborators (Box users who don't have emerson.edu email addresses, like outside contractors or friends).
 If this is not checked, you're welcome to send collaboration invites to any email address in the world.
+NOTE - Folders located in departmental folders or owned by Box_Admin are restricted to internal use only and can not be shared outside of Emerson.

 - The third option, Hide Collaborators, disallows your collaborators from seeing who else the folder is shared with.